metaplex-foundation/developer-hub/src/pages/bubblegum/update-cnfts.md

 If your cNFT belongs to a collection then the update authority of that cNFT will be the authority of the collection.
 When updating the cNFT you will need to pass in a `collectionMint` arg to the update function.

-The authority will be infered from the current umi identity.
+The authority will be inferred from the current umi identity.
 If the authority is different that the current umi identity then you will either have to pass in the `authority` arg as a signer type or create a 'noopSigner' for later signing.

 ```js
 await updateMetadata(umi, {